ZeusXpresss/Neuro-Speak/README.md

 If something does not work in the scan page, press the capture screenshot button.
 This will create a png file in the TTS directory, this image shows you what the scanner saw.
 Keep in mind that the Scanner only sees white text (ie. #ffffff).

 If you are using this program for Renpy games.
 Be sure to check the "Renpy Mode" in the TTS GUI, this essentially pre-processes text so the TTS speech is cleaner.
 Example: It clears out line breaks so the TTS does not pause when a line break happens.
 Instead it merges to 2 lines and creates a space, so the 2 lines are one sentence allowing TTS to say the line with no pauses.

+## 🚀 Future In Developemnet Features

+I plan to add a simple way to add an AI model.
+Right now, the only way is my downloading your own and editing the code.